 Who dared to change all of that?

-Some wrongly teach that after Jerusalem fell and the Temple was destroyed in 70ad, Christians were no longer to keep the law as had Jesus Christ and the Apostles.
+Some wrongly teach that after Jerusalem fell and the Temple was destroyed in 70 AD, Christians were no longer to keep the law as Jesus Christ and the Apostles had.
 So it is important to note that the Apostle John, the last surviving Apostle, wrote the book of Revelation after the Temple was destroyed.
 And in that book, he upheld the law of God!
 “Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city” (Revelation 22:14).
-John heard these words from God, and knew the importance of obeying Him: “And he who overcomes, and keeps My works until the end, to him I will give power over the nations” (Revelation 2:26).
+John heard these words from God and knew the importance of obeying Him: “And he who overcomes, and keeps My works until the end, to him I will give power over the nations” (Revelation 2:26).
 Clearly, Christians were keeping the law, living just as Jesus Christ did, long after the Temple was destroyed!
-Scholars concur.
-“The first Christians continued to observe the Jewish festivals [the biblically-taught festivals], though in a new spirit, as commemorations of events which those festivals had foreshadowed” (Encyclopædia Britannica, 11th ed., vol. 8, p.
+Scholars concur: “The first Christians continued to observe the Jewish festivals [the biblically taught festivals], though in a new spirit, as commemorations of events which those festivals had foreshadowed” (Encyclopædia Britannica, 11th edition, 1910, vol. 8, p.
 828).

 Most professing Christians today have no idea what first-century Christianity was really like!
 Yet for decades—long after Christ’s death and resurrection and the disciples’ reception of the Holy Spirit—the true Christians all believed and practiced a way of life and worship totally different from professing Christianity today!

 How was it different?